neuefische/web-push/README.md

 ## Reporting Bugs

-Report any issues or bugs on this GitHub repository.
+Report any issues or bugs as a ticket in this GitHub repository.